 If your request is not approved your department will be in touch to explain the reason(s) and discuss next steps.

-Research council funded students requesting temporary withdrawal for maternity should also complete the RCUK maternity leave form and provide a copy of their MATB1 form with their request.
+Research council funded students requesting temporary withdrawal for maternity should also complete the RCUK maternity leave form and upload a copy of their MATB1 form to their request.

 Requests for retrospective temporary withdrawal will only be considered in exceptional circumstances.
 Such requests must include a clear rationale from the supporting Department outlining why the student was unable to make the request earlier.
 This should take into account department’s responsibility to monitor a student’s attendance at prescribed classes (Regulation 36) throughout the academic year.
 The student must also make contact with Student Finance to discuss any financial implications, e.g. paying back loans, grants, bursaries, etc.

 Due to Home Office requirements, we are not able to grant a retrospective temporary withdrawal in excess of one month to students sponsored on a Tier 4 visa.

 Issues to Note:

 Students who withdraw for medical or health-related reasons will be asked to supply a medical note confirming they are fit to resume their studies approximately eight weeks prior to their expected return date.
 The University reserves the right to request a second opinion on such medical notes so it can satisfy itself fully that the individual is indeed well enough to resume their studies.
 In all such cases the Academic Office will ensure that the University's Student Support Services are engaged in the process of enabling a student to return from a medical temporary withdrawal in order that any appropriate adjustments can be made in support of the student.